Court Systems and Practices Syllabus for 2021-2022

 Office Hours

-Office hours are a great opportunity to get some individual assistance when needed, and I encourage you to take advantage of them.
-During these hours I’ll be available for scheduled in-person appointments, FaceTime calls, Google Meets and/or virtual assistance through immediate response email.
-My office hours are as follows:
+Office hours are an excellent opportunity to receive individualized support, and I encourage you to take full advantage of them.
+During these times, I’ll be available for scheduled in-person appointments, FaceTime calls, Google Meet sessions, or virtual assistance through prompt message or email responses.
+My weekly office hours are as follows:

-Communication is a vital component of effective learning in an online environment.
-The type of response and/or assistance you're looking for will dictate the best method for contacting me.
-However, here’s some general guidelines.
+Communication is an essential part of effective learning in an online environment.
+The type of response or assistance you need will determine the best way to contact me.
+The chart below outlines some general guidelines to help you choose the most appropriate method.

-Type of Assistance Needed Suggested Method of Communication Information
+Type of Assistance Needed Suggested Method of Contact Information

-Immediate response needed, with very brief explanation required Text message My Cell: 806-290-2727
+Immediate response needed, with very brief explanation required Text message or phone call My Cell: 806-290-2727

 Immediate response needed, but requiring a more detailed and lengthy explanation Phone call My Cell: 806-290-2727

-The primary method of communication from me will be through course announcements and/or email/message(s).
-All course announcements will be posted under the Announcements link on the left sidebar of the course in Blackboard with a concurrent email sent to the class.
-These emails and any other emails from me will go directly to your AC Gmail account.
+My primary method of communication with the class will be through course announcements and messages/emails.
+All announcements will appear under the Announcements link on the top menu bar of the course in Blackboard, and a copy will also be sent to your AC Google email.

-Make sure to check your announcements/emails at least every other day to ensure you don’t miss out on important information.
+To stay up to date, make sure to check your announcements, messages, and email at least every other day so you don’t miss any important updates or reminders.

 Additional Resources for Help